ResearchandDestroy/DorXNG/README.md

 # Tips

-Sometimes you will hit a Tor exit node that is already shunted by upstream search providers.
+Sometimes you will hit a Tor exit node that is already shunted by upstream search providers, causing you to receive a minimal amount of search results.
 Not to worry...
 Just keep firing off queries. 😉

-Keep your DorXNG SQL database file and rerun your command, or use the --loop switch to iterate the main function repeatedly. 🔁
+Keep your DorXNG SQL database file and rerun your command, or use the `--loop` switch to iterate the main function repeatedly. 🔁

 Most often, the more passes you make over a search query the more results you'll find. 🍻